 Heather Wray-Isquierdo is a Carlson Executive Education instructor.
 As an experienced facilitator and coach, she has worked with a wide range of industries including Fortune 100 and 500 companies and non profit organizations.
 Wray-Isquierdo focuses on delivering courageous feedback to leaders and helping them focus on the development priorities to build their leadership capacity and impact business results.
 She holds an MA Psychology from Naropa University, CO, and a BS from California Polytechnic State University.

-Connie Wanberg is the Associate Dean of Undergraduate Programs and Industrial Relations Faculty Excellence Chair in the Center for Human Resources and Labor Studies at the Carlson School of Management, University of Minnesota.
+Connie Wanberg is Professor and Industrial Relations Faculty Excellence Chair at the Center for Human Resources and Labor Studies at the Carlson School of Management, University of Minnesota.
 She is a Fellow of the American Psychological Association and the Society for Industrial and Organizational Psychology and is on the editorial review boards of Personnel Psychology and the Journal of Applied Psychology and Human Performance.
 She teaches courses in staffing, training, employee development, and leadership and has also taught in several of Carlson's international programs, including China, France, Spain, and Australia.
 She received her Ph.D. in Industrial/Organizational Psychology from Iowa State University.